Hotels near Kiwanis Park

 Which hotels near Kiwanis Park offer free breakfast?

-Which hotels near Kiwanis Park have a pool?
+Which hotels near Kiwanis Park have an outdoor pool?

 Which hotels near Kiwanis Park offer free parking?